sophievk/cs361/Assignment 6/README.txt

 and returns the result from same(). append() - appends a character to the String input.
-Checks if it is equal and returns the result from same().
+Checks if it is equal and returns the result from same(). jcrypt.java: I downloaded the class from the link provided in the assignment description.

 [Finish]
 We found XX/20 on passwd1 in time XX seconds.
 We found XX/20 on passwd2 in time XX seconds.